-The police officer or other person executing a warrant 47. of arrest shall, subject to the provisions of section 44 as to security, without unnecessary delay bring the person arrested before the Court before which he is required by law to produce such person.
+- 47. The police officer or other person executing a warrant of arrest shall, subject to the provisions of section 44 as to security, without unnecessary delay bring the person arrested before the Court before which he is required by law to produce such person. - 48.
+(No section).